formancehq/docs/docs/payments/connectors/generic/getting-started.md

 ## Explore the data

-Now that the connector is installed, you can explore the data that has been imported into Formance Payments.
+Now that the connector is installed, you can explore the data that has been imported into Formance Connectivity.

 First, open the console.